 In fact, human beings have a long history of using microorganisms to make food.
 In the 'Qi Min Yao Shu' (533 ~ 544) of the Northern Wei Dynasty in China, it was recorded that the food was produced by using microorganisms.
 From 1857 to 1876, French scientist L. Pasteur conducted scientific research on the fermentation of alcohol, lactic acid and acetic acid.
 In 1876, German doctor R. Koch confirmed that Bacillus anthracis was the pathogen of anthracnose, clarifying the relationship between microorganisms and infectious diseases.
 In the 1880s, scientists successively discovered intestinal pathogenic bacteria such as typhoid fever and cholera, and gradually established hygiene.
 With the development of food industry and industrial microbiology, food microbiology finally appeared.

-2. Water Microbiology
+2. Introduction to Water Microbiology

 The content of water microbiology includes basic knowledge of microbiology such as viruses, prokaryotic microorganisms, eukaryotic microorganisms, nutrition and metabolism of microorganisms, growth and reproduction and genetic variation of microorganisms, and ecology of microorganisms; microbiology principles of biological treatment of drinking water and wastewater; This discipline introduces the new technology of water treatment with microorganisms, and explains the biological agents and bioremediation technology systematically and detailedly, which is informative and practical.